Mayfield Baptist Chapel: History

 A baptistery was constructed in 1871, but the old chapel was structurally unsound and had to be dismantled.
 Some land next to the chapel was available, so the building was rebuilt on a larger scale and reopened on 9 May 1873.
 It is a plain Vernacular building with a rendered façade and a datestone in the gable.

 The doctrinal shift from independent Calvinism towards Strict Baptist theology was common locally.
 "Many—even a majority of—Strict Baptist causes in Sussex have Independent origins", often prompted by the appointment of a new pastor or, as in Mayfield's case, the conversion to Strict Baptist beliefs of the incumbent.
 At the time of the 1851 religious census, Mayfield Chapel—like many other independent Calvinistic chapels in Sussex—described itself simply as "Independent", a description which was also associated with chapels which later became Congregationalist.

+The Church is no longer a part of the Gospel Standard, and has also removed the distinction of 'Strict' from its name, and stands as only an Independent Baptist Church.
+The Authorised Version of the Bible is still used, and Reformed, Calvinistic theology continues to be the theme of the preaching, but association to the Gospel Standard is very much rejected by the membership.

+Since 2010, numbers had declined rapidly.
+Since around 2015 numbers in the morning and evening services were typically around 5–7.
+However, in recent years the Church congregation has grown, and now regularly seats 25–35 in the morning and evening services respectfully.
+The membership as a result has continued to grow.